Domestic outbuildings (garages and sheds)

 The Dual Occupancy and Dwelling House Code outlines all of the requirements from the planning scheme that apply to Dual Occupancy (Auxiliary Units), Dwelling Houses and domestic outbuildings.

-To make sure that all relevant matters are covered and your application is ready to be lodged with us, please download our checksheet (PDF 646 KB).
+To make sure that all relevant matters are covered and your application is ready to be lodged with us, please download our Residential (CAR) Checksheet or Residential (MCU, BWAP) Checksheet.
+The checksheets contain information to help you work out which checksheet applies to your proposed development.

 When you are deciding where to put the building on your property it is important to know the location of infrastructure like water and sewer mains.
 To build near to this infrastructure, the building may need to be setback or the foundations may need to be built to a higher construction standard.